Skip to Content

 Overcoming Handling Resistance

-• Use a gentle approach: Support your snake fully with both hands, avoiding sudden movements.
+• Use a gentle approach: Fully support their body with both hands, moving calmly and deliberately.

-• Watch their cues: If they flinch or freeze, allow them time to adjust.
+• Watch for cues: If they freeze or recoil, pause and let them adjust.

 Rough Green Snake Life Cycle